holoviz/panel/doc/background/interact/interact_abbreviations.md

 </table>
 Note that a dropdown is used if a list or a dict is given (signifying discrete choices), and a slider is used if a tuple is given (signifying a range).

-You have seen how the Checkbox and IntSlider widgets work above.
+You have seen how the IntSlider widget works above.
 Here, more details about the different abbreviations for sliders and dropdowns are given.

 If a 2-tuple of integers is passed `(min,max)`, an integer-valued slider is produced with those minimum and maximum values (inclusively).
 In this case, the default step size of `1` is used.